brianondemand/Snapchat-Ripper/README.md

-# 📥 Snapchat Ripper
+# 📥 OHMYSNAP

-`Snapchat Ripper` is a Python tool that helps you download all your exported Snapchat Memories — including both images and videos — directly from your `memories_history.html` file.
+`ohmysnap` is a Python tool that helps you download all your exported Snapchat Memories — including both images and videos — directly from your `memories_history.html` file.
 It uses your authenticated session cookies to follow Snapchat's temporary links and download the actual media hosted on AWS servers.

 ---